 1. Dedicated commitment

-A dog’s average of existence is up to 13 years, depending on its breed, so make sure you are willing to engage a long-time commitment to your new fur-friend.
+A dog’s average existence is up to 13 years, depending on its breed, so make sure you are willing to engage in a long-time commitment to your new fur friend.
 It means that after a puppy period, you will continue to look after your pet until the golden years.

 2. Understand the full-time responsibility

-You need to choose the best breed that fits your lifestyle, situation, living conditions, and your family structure.
+You must choose the best breed that fits your lifestyle, situation, living conditions, and family structure.
 And to achieve this, you may need to do some research about the breed of the dog.

 Another responsibility to take into account is cleanliness.
-Introducing a pet-dog into your family adds an extra amount of cleaning responsibility.
-When it comes to hygiene and cleanliness, a dog needs support to stay clean and healthy as dogs naturally lose their hair and may get it trapped in furniture, clothes, cushions, mattresses, etc.
+Introducing a pet dog into your family adds extra cleaning responsibility.
+When it comes to hygiene and cleanliness, a dog needs support to stay clean and healthy, as dogs naturally lose their hair and may get trapped in furniture, clothes, cushions, mattresses, etc.

 Another responsibility is to keep an eye on the welfare of your dog.
 If you fail to monitor its condition, a dog may have a greater chance of getting sick.
 Regular grooming, trimming, and scheduled bathing keep your dog healthy and strong.
 You may also tend to understand their wants by giving them the affection they need through cuddling or belly rubbing.

-Finally, visit the nearby vet regularly and get an opportunity to know your family dog’s actual condition.
+Finally, visit the nearby vet regularly and get to know your family dog’s condition.

 3. Providing comfort